wylie78/HuddleUp/README.md

          flask initdb

-      7. now you can run minitwit:
+      7. now you can run HuddleUp:

          flask run